Rose Gentle: Campaigning

-Rose campaigned after her son's death that it was through the failure of the UK government to provide adequate equipment to their armed forces that he died.
+Rose campaigned following her son's death that it was through the failure of the UK government to provide adequate equipment to their armed forces that he died.
 Specifically in the case of her son's death, the lack of an anti-detonation electronic scrambler on the Snatch Land Rover he was in.
 An inquest later would find the scrambler had not been installed because of a "communication breakdown" and the supply chain was "chaotic and lacking in clarity" and that his death was unlawful.
 The specific model of vehicle would later be withdrawn from service in 2010 by the Ministry of Defence, Gentle commented that the vehicle should never have been utilised in the first place due to its deficiencies.

 Throughout her campaigning Gentle has been highly critical of the former Prime Minister of the United Kingdom Tony Blair.
-For example, in 2006 she commented on his remarks on the TV chat show Parkinson - that he "prayed to God" about the Iraq War - saying "A good Christian wouldn't be for this war.
+For example, in 2006 she commented on his remarks on the TV chat show Parkinson – that he "prayed to God" about the Iraq War – saying "A good Christian wouldn't be for this war.
 I'm actually quite disgusted by the comments.
 It's a joke."
 Gentle highlighted the 2006 decision to refuse permission for Prince Harry to serve in Iraq as part of the British Army, as hypocritical saying "If it is too dangerous for Harry, it is too dangerous for the rest of the troops out there."

 In 2011 it was revealed by The Daily Telegraph that bereaved relatives of Iraq War soldiers had been victims of the News International phone hacking scandal.
 Phone numbers and voicemails of deceased soldiers had been discovered in private investigator Glenn Mulcaire's personal files.
-In reaction Gentle called for immediate persecution of those responsible.
+In reaction, Gentle called for immediate persecution of those responsible.